pmean/build-website/text/05/MultipleComparisons-05.md

 because then the expected number of false positives (50) is only 5% of the total number of genes again.

-So to control the false discovery rate, don\'t bother adjusting the largest p-value, adjust the p-value halfway through the list by doubling it, adjust the p-value three quarters of the way towards the smallest p-value by quadrupling it, adjust the p-value nine-tenths of the way
+So to control the false discovery rate, don't bother adjusting the largest p-value, adjust the p-value halfway through the list by doubling it, adjust the p-value three quarters of the way towards the smallest p-value by quadrupling it, adjust the p-value nine-tenths of the way